DevExpress-Examples/wpf-scheduler-load-data-on-demand/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# WPF Scheduler - How to load data on demand
+# WPF Scheduler - Load Data on Demand

 This example loads appointments that fall into the specified date interval.
 The solution consists of three parts: